zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

   Check the keystore configuration of the server such as in `zowe.certificate` or `components.app-server.node.https` to see if it is valid for Zowe.
 The SAF keyring Zowe was configured to use may be missing a key and certificate pair, or certificate authorities keychain.
+For more suggestions on configuring keyrings for Zowe, review the [install guide](https://docs.zowe.org/stable/user-guide/configure-certificates-keyring)